Think carefully before you dial 999

 Many of the calls we receive are not life threatening emergencies.
 Please think carefully before you dial 999 - you can help save lives.

-Do not hesitate to call 999 in the case of a genuine life-threatening emergency, such as chest pain, shortness of breath, unconsciousness or serious bleeding.
+Do not hesitate to call 999 in the case of a genuine life-threatening emergency, such as chest pain, a suspected stroke, shortness of breath, unconsciousness or serious bleeding.

 However, there are a number of other options for less seriously ill or injured people, including:

 - Visiting your local pharmacy

 - Ringing NHS Direct Wales on 0845 4647 or 111 if available in your area